mikeevmm/sane/README.md

 `hook_deps` - The hook dependencies of this recipe ([str]); before running this recipe, all recipes with any of these hooks are checked.
 If any is ran, this recipe is ran.

+`info` - Text to show when the recipes are listed.

 ## License